 The 28-year-old Duluth, Minnesota resident has been hiking westbound through Wisconsin since December 28.
 Now nearly finished, she’s poised to become the first woman and second person ever to complete a winter thru-hike of the trail.

-When she’s not on the trail, Ford works as the head gardener of a historic house museum in Duluth called Glensheen.
-It is an inherently outdoor job she enjoys, and believes will make for a fairly easy transition back to off-trail life.
-The seasonal nature of gardening allowed her the time to embark on the trip, provided she was willing to do it in the winter.
+Before she hit the trail, Ford worked as the head gardener of a historic house museum in Duluth called Glensheen.
+She enjoys the inherently outdoors nature of gardening, and she believes it will make for a fairly easy transition back to off-trail life.
+The seasonal nature of the job allowed her the time to embark on the trip, provided she was willing to do it in the winter.

 As a queer Black woman, Ford grasps that her story is inspiring to many of her followers.
 Still, she says, she struggles with the idea that her Blackness may be leading some people to view her hike—a deeply personal experience for Ford—as a novelty.